rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-Some historic moments, especially seen from a financial perspective, are remarkably clear
+As it can be seen, the Dow Jones has grown since it was introduced in 1986.
+Clearly, the market has it's ups and downs, some more drastic than others.
+Some historic moments with great impacts on the economy are remarkably clear

-- The rise and burst of the IT bubble
+- The rise and burst of the IT bubble (mid 2002)
-- The Financial Crisis
+- The Financial Crisis (mid 2008)
-- Covid 19
+- Covid 19 (present)

 For reference, Sars has also been annotatated to show its lesser significance on the market.

-As it can be seen, the Dow Jones has grown since it was introduced in 1986, with some smaller and larger bumps on the way.
+Many feared Sars would turn into a pandemic - but since it didn't, it is clear from the movements in the economy that the fear did not have an effect compared to the lockdown to stall the coronavirus.

-A zoom in to the recent years after the financial crisis, show that the Dow Jones has dropped rapidly during the corona pandemic after several years of growth - but now has seen a rise again.
+A focus on the recent years after the financial crisis, show that the Dow Jones has dropped rapidly during the corona pandemic after several years of growth - but the last weeks it has seen a rise again.

 <iframe
         src="Charts/webpage016.png"